 - The scheduler then recalculates the next 'deprived' project and continues with the same flow until it finishes attempting to schedule all workloads

 During the above process, there may be a pending workload whose project is below the deserved capacity.
-Still, it cannot be allocated due to lack of GPU resources.
+Still, it cannot be allocated due to the lack of GPU resources.
 The scheduler will then look for alternative allocations at the expense of another project which has gone over-quota while preserving fairness between projects.

 - project A has been allocated with a quota of 3 GPUs, and